fdq09eca/edu_research/sys_lit_re/note.md

    - It discusses the possible consequences of migration temporariness for non-migrants in both home and host countries
    - Home: remittances; brain drain and brain gain
    - Host: fiscal impact; marginal productivity of labor
-2. @li2007cross discuss the pull and push factors of cross-border higher education Chinese student in Hong Kong and Macau.
+2. @li2007cross drawn data from questionnaires and interview from HKU, HKUST, MU and MUST discuss the pull and push factors of cross-border higher education Chinese student in Hong Kong and Macau.
+   - They suggest that mainland students in Macau valued economic factors such as economic income and competitive ability in the employment market more than their counterparts in Hong Kong where they emphasis on academic enhancement and social/cultural experience
+   - The closer distance of HK/Macau and China are also their consideration as most of the research postgraduate have family and children.
 3. @SHEN20161 conducts a comparative analysis of skilled and less-skilled migration in China, using the 2005 one percent population sample survey data.
    - they found that migration asymmetry existed among less-skilled migration in the period 2000–2005.
    - The top regions, such as GuangDong, Shanghai of relative attractiveness for skilled migration were similar to those of less-skilled migration.
    - Their model predicts that individuals who were younger, did not have children and elderly household members, and were engaged in non-agricultural work were more likely to migrate away from their original province, regardless of their skill levels.
    - Less-skilled migrants tended to leave areas with a large population, a small non-agricultural sector, a high unemployment rate, and a small amount of foreign investment
    - Skilled migrants tended to leave areas with a small population, an excessive supply of university graduates, a small non-agricultural sector, and a low wage level.
-4. @shen2015explaining
+4. @shen2015explaining estimates the effects of changing parameters in migration models and the changing demographic, social, and economic attributes in origin and destinations on migration flows.
+   - Their decomposition result shows that 62.28% of this increase was due to changes in the value of explanatory variables, while 37.72% was due to changes in the value of model parameters.
 5. @liu2014jobs confirmed the skill labour flow are in gerneral towards eastern-region provinces such as Guangdong, Beijing, Shanghai, Zhejiang, and Jiangsu.
    - They find that job related factors have dominating importance for the skilled labours' moving decision.
 However, other than wage, the climatic, social and culture amenities such as medical and cultural resources are also taken into their account of moving, less however.
    - They argue that although in their study the effect of amenities is less influential, it is expected to be more important in the future because the professional and managerial skilled worker become increasingly wealthy and emphasising work-life balance.